Music festivals calendar: May

 Want more?
 Find more music festivals this year

-London comes to life as Lovebox and Wireless kick off in the capital this month
+London really comes to life as Lovebox, Wireless and British Summer Time kick off in the capital this month

-Party like you're sixteen again at Reading festival or enjoy the more chilled, homely vibe of Wilderness.
+Party like you're sixteen again at Reading festival or enjoy the more chilled, homely vibe of Wilderness

-Listen to our May festivals mixtape
+Our May festivals mixtape

 Say hello to the bands and artists set to seduce your ears this summer

 Prepare for all eventualities with our list of the world’s most epic festival fails